 Traveling to Southeast Alaska

-Southeast Alaska (Sitka, Juneau, Petersburg, Ketchikan) is a series of islands located on what is known as the Inside Passage of Southeast Alaska.
+Southeast Alaska resides in the Tongass National Forest, the largest coastal rain forest in the US.
+The cities of Sitka, Juneau, Petersburg, Ketchikan, and Wrangell and the mainland are located on a series of islands located in what is known as Alaska’s Inside Passage.
 There are only two ways to get to these cities; by plane or by ferry.

 Travel Planning for Your Alaska Hunt

-Most guests fly in two days before their hunt date, spend the night, and take a sea plane flight out to the boat the next day, the day before the hunt, as Alaska law says you can’t fly and hunt the same day.
+Most guests fly in two days before their hunt date, spend the night, and take a sea plane flight out to the boat the next day, the day before the hunt.
+Alaska law states that you can’t fly and hunt on the same day.